junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Hey, Cas."
 He says, over his shoulder.

-They separate, after however long, each taking half a step back, still standing too close, eyes still holding.
-In this corner of the mind -- this memory or imagination or whatever -- sunshine cast through the window, leaving long lazy shadow on the soft fuzzy carpet on the living room floor.
+They separate, after long, long time, each taking half a step back, still standing too close, eyes still holding.
+In this corner of the mind, in this memory or imagination, sunshine cast through the window, leaving long lazy shadow on the soft fuzzy carpet on the living room floor.
 Dean can almost pretend it's just a comfortable afternoon in a lazy normal day.
 Everything warm and hazy.
 They can curl on the sofa and watch TV for hours, take a small nap if they doze off.
 And Bobby or Sam would call them for dinner.

 Dean smiles.

 But Cas's frown does not unwind.

 "You shouldn't do this."
-Cas says, his eyes almost like reproachful, but it really just is all condensed concerns.
+Cas says, his eyes close to reproachful, but it really just is all condensed concerns.
 And Dean knows.

-"Yeah, heard it before, kinda have a name for bad at doing what I should do by now, ain't I?"
+"Yeah, heard it before, kinda have a name for terrible at doing what I should do by now, ain't I?"
 Dean grins.
 The kind of grin that creates a shallow dimple on his cheek.

 Cas sighs, and says, quietly, whole-heartedly.
 "Thank you."